iawade/common_condition/README.md

 > [!IMPORTANT]
 > Please read until the end - some important considerations/potential pitfalls

+## Motivation and outline of the procedure

+This pipeline is designed to determine common variants which have the potential to be driving rare variant associations uncovered in our meta-analysis.
+We will then condition on these variants in a final collection of gene-based association tests at candidate (gene, phenotype) pairs.

+Briefly, following gene-based analysis and subsequent meta-analysis, we will carry out common variant conditioning for all gene-phenotype pairs with significant meta-analysis association _P_-values.
+For each (biobank, ancestry, phenotype) tuple, we will then determine a collection of variants to condition on to account for signal driven by common variation nearby.
+To do this, we have created the iterative conditioning pipeline in this repository (`snakemake_iterative_call.sh`).

+For each MAF mask, we carry out association analysis of all variants with MAF greater than the MAF of the mask within 500kb of the gene.
+If any variant association has an association _P_-value < 1 × 10<sup>-5</sup>, we add it to a set of conditioning variants and condition on it `--condition` flag within SAIGE, and iteratively rerun until no variant in the region is associated (_P_-value < 1 × 10<sup>-5</sup>) with the trait.
+This procedure is carried out for all (ancestry, biobank) pairs.

+Each biobank (you!) then provides conditioning variant lists.

+In a final step, we then determine the union of these lists centrally for each genetic ancestry.
+The resultant variant lists are then shared back with the constituent biobanks.
+Biobanks then perform final gene-based association analysis conditioning on these variants.
+To guard against collinearity in the variants used for conditioning, we first perform linkage disequilibrium pruning, ensuring that no-pair of variants in the set have _r_<sup>2</sup> > 0.9.
+(WORK IN PROGRESS).

 ## Prerequisites

 ### Required Files and Config (config.yaml - see configs folder for examples) set up